 Ever dream of flying a plane?
 Cruising China's Yangtze River?
-How about going on an archaeological dig?
-Or helping a needy child as a foster grandparent?
-People over 55 years old are making dreams like these come true every day through programs offered through various travel organizations.
+How about digging for fossils?
+Or helping a needy child?
+People over 55 are making these dreams come true.
+They use learning and travel programs for older adults.

 Corporation for National & Community Service

 Senior corps.
 Corporation for National & Community Service website.
 Available at: https://americorps.gov/serve/americorps-seniors.
 Accessed October 12, 2021.

 What do you want to learn?
 Road Scholar website.
 Available at: https://www.roadscholar.org/roadscholar-experience/learning-adventures.
 Accessed October 12, 2021.

 Last reviewed October 2021 by EBSCO Medical Review Board